-Mr. Keeling is currently enrolled in a kinesiology graduate program, where he is further enhancing his already deep knowledge of physical movement and related subjects.
+Mr. Keeling holds a Masters degree in Kinesiology and is constantly working to further enhance his already deep knowledge of physical movement and related subjects.

 He worked in the financial services business for approximately 20 years in various capacities before leaving the business at the end of 2012 to devote all of his time to karate.
 Mr. Keeling has a wonderful wife and 3 children.

-Sensei Borda started doing karate for over 28 years ago.
+Sensei Borda started doing karate nearly 30 years ago.
 He trained at the Hoitsugan Dojo and the JKA Honbu Dojo in Tokyo for three years, as well as at JKA dojos in Santa Cruz, Redwood City and Palo Alto, California for extended periods.
 After a very long term at nidan, Borda Sensei was presented with his WTKO sandan (3rd degree) certificate in 2011 in recognition of his superior skills, deep understanding and vast experience in Shotokan karate.
-Sensei Keeling considers Sensei Borda to be among the most highly qualified instructors in our area and urges others to watch him for the best available example of proper form.
+Sensei Keeling considers Sensei Borda to be among the most highly qualified instructors in the region and urges others to watch him for the best available example of proper form.